aergoio/guide/source/smart-contracts/lua/reference.md

 This function executes a DML statement using the specified argument values corresponding to bind parameters

 ### SQL Restrictions
 Smart Contract's SQL processing engine is built on SQLite.
 Therefore, detailed SQL usage grammar can be found at <https://sqlite.org/lang.html> and <https://sqlite.org/lang_corefunc.html>.
-However, because of the stability and security of the Aergo, not all SQL is allowed.
+However, for stability and security reasons, not all SQL features are allowed in Aergo.

 #### types
-Allow only SQL datatypes corresponding to Lua strings and numbers (int, float).
+Only SQL datatypes corresponding to Lua strings and numbers (int, float) are allowed:
 * text
 * integer
 * real